andreas-mausch/MeshAndroid/README.md

 So if you own a S4, flash LineageOS, install su and you should be ready to run this app.

-If you own a similar phone (I've tested the i9506 successfully) or a phone with the same bcmdhd driver it might also work.
+If you own a similar phone (I've tested the i9506 and the Samsung Note 3 (SM-N9005) successfully) or a phone with the same bcmdhd driver it might also work.

 ## WiFi Ad-Hoc